syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% endtabs %}

-**Populating the ContextChoice list items**
+### Populate intellisence popup

-The ContextChoice list is populated by handling the `ContextChoiceOpen` event of the EditControl, and adding items to the Items collection associated with the `IContextChoiceController` object.
+ContextChoice list is populated by handling the `ContextChoiceOpen` event of the EditControl, and adding items to the Items collection associated with the `IContextChoiceController` object.

 <table>
 <tr>